 Individual courses share a number of common characteristics:

 - Wide Range of Course Offerings.
 Udemy currently offers 15 major categories of courses ranging from software development to music, with up to 15 subcategories under each main category.
 For example, in the “Instruments” subcategory of “Music,” there are at least 30 separate courses for piano students, a similar number for guitar players, 5 courses for beginners who want to play the harmonica, and multiple courses on how to play the drums, saxophone, flute, banjo, and autoharp.
+For an overview of the best of the platform, check out Benzinga’s guide to the top Udemy courses.

 - No Prequalification Necessary to Take Any Course.
 Students can take any course that might interest them.